-Given that our specialty is helping skinny guys bulk up, we often get asked how to build a thicker neck.
+Given that we specialize in helping skinny guys bulk up, we often get asked how to build a thicker neck.
 And I can relate to that.
 I always hated how skinny my neck was.
-When I first started bulking, my neck was fourteen inches around.
-A long way from the average man’s sixteen-inch neck.
-And even after gaining a full sixty pounds, my neck had only gone up to 14.5 inches.
+When I first started bulking, my neck circumference 14 inches—a long way from the average man’s 16-inch neck.
+And even after gaining a full 60 pounds, my neck had only gone up to 14.5 inches.
+Clearly, building muscle overall wasn’t doing anything for my skinny neck.

+That’s where neck training comes in.
 Doing muscle-building exercises to bulk up the muscles in our necks is a fairly new thing.
 It’s not common in either bodybuilding or strength training.
-However, neck training is ubiquitous in contact sports and martial arts, given that it reduces our risk of concussions, knockouts, and brain trauma.
-We can look at that research and then modify it for our own goal of building a thicker, stronger, and better-looking neck.
-And our neck will become more robust as a bonus.
+But neck training has a long history in contact sports and martial arts, given that it reduces the risk of concussions, knockouts, and brain trauma.
+We can look at that research and then modify it for our own goal of building thicker, stronger, and better-looking necks.
+And, as a bonus, our necks will grow tougher, too.

 - Should We Build Muscle in Our Necks?